hugeandbulk/kumar/README.md

 ## kumar
 ———————-—

+### UTF
+Unicode Transformation Format (UTF), also called as UCS Transformation Format (ISO/IEC 10646 standard) is a standard variable-width encoding that can represent every character in the Unicode Character Set (UCS).

 Is Unicode same as ASCII?

 UNICODE is a superset of ASCII.
 ASCII supports only 128 characters using 7-bit encoding scheme.
 It contains codes representing English characters, digits, and standard special symbols.
 UNICODE supports a wide range of characters.